TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 answers in complicated cases." (p.
 258)

-With the help of Agent-Based Modeling, we are able to integrate three *Menger factors*, which are the three deterministics that will value the goods.
-It provides us with the flexibility of viewing the effects and results both distinctly on each factor and in a whole, as well as monitoring the changes over time and potential unexpected findings.
-Without modeling, conclusions made on Menger's theorem is not as convincing, and plus, it's hard to isolate out individual items when just doing experiments on real-world goods or activities.
-The process of modeling also prompts unexpected edge cases where we should further question.
+With the help of Agent-Based Modeling, we are able to integrate three *Menger factors*, which are the three factors that will influence the value the goods.
+It provides us with the flexibility of viewing the effects and results both distinctly for each factor and as a whole, as well as monitoring the changes over time.
+Modeling Menger's theorem can provide evidence for its coherence;
+furthermore, it's hard to isolate out individual items when just doing experiments on real-world goods or activities.
+The process of modeling also can reveal unexpected edge cases where we should further question.

-[DO YOU THINK THIS PART IS NEEDED?
-I FEEL IT'S RELEVANT ON WHY MODELING IS VALUABLE AND NEEDED, BUT IT TALKS MORE FROM THE LIMITATION OF EXPERIMENT SIDE RATHER THAN MODELING ITSELF]Morgan also debunks the idea that, while the results of real experiments are unambiguous in their import, the results of models are “just interpretation”:But it is worth remembering that inferences from laboratory experiments also lack formal decision rules.
+Morgan also debunks the idea that, while the results of real experiments are unambiguous in their import, the results of models are “just interpretation”: But it is worth remembering that inferences from laboratory experiments also lack formal decision rules.
 Laboratory scientists, like modellers, depend upon both tacit and articulated knowledge in making sense of their experimental findings and judging their relevance